commercelayer/commercelayer-cli-plugin-orders/README.md

 ### `commercelayer orders:approve ID`

 Send this attribute if you want to approve a placed order.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE